2026 VETQI Summit Melbourne

 Director - Aniwaya Education Services

-Lauren also runs a popular YouTube channel: Lauren Boon Mum, RTO Expert & Gypsy.
-Through her YouTube channel, Lauren provides practical guidance and insights on RTO compliance and quality assurance, helping education professionals stay informed and improve training outcomes.
+Lauren also runs the popular YouTube channel “Lauren Boon Mum, RTO Expert & Gypsy”, where she shares practical insights on RTO compliance and quality assurance, helping education professionals stay informed and improve training outcomes.

 Michael Gleadow